lovelybooks/flying-squirrel/README.md

 * I'd love to have some nicer logo than the current one :)

 **If you'd like to help develop squirrel, please refer to [README-dev.md](README-dev.md)**

+## Project roadmap

+* Add support for querying collections.
+* Let client invalidate some parts of the store easily
+* Separate the debug utilities from the core code (and make them optional)
+* Refactor the tests to stop using the buggy Jasmine clock
+* Think about an abstraction for handling write operations